Glisten/The_Project/Conversation.to.Action-Pull.Platform.md

 The platforms needs to be extremely adaptable in terms of design, needs to be built, tested and rebuilt in some sort of regenerative continuum.

+Sort of like a [MMORPG](http://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game) with mutltiple collaboration engines (cad-cam, programing languages, system-modeling architectures, etc, etc, etc) built into it.

 What is needed from the tool emerges readily when it is used in line with some embodied and meaningful purpose.

 ## Harvesting & Making Conversations Productive

+We need meta-spaces that could serve multiple types of collaboration needs.

 We need conversations that are dynamic and ongoing and can adapt. (flow)